Contact: Naomi Githae

 Length of Stay

-- There are common bathrooms on each floor by gender, and communal facilities like TV rooms, reading rooms with AC, kitchenettes equipped with cooking utensils and laundry rooms with washing machines.
+- There are common bathrooms on each floor by gender, and communal facilities like TV rooms, reading rooms with AC, kitchenettes equipped with cooking utensils and laundry rooms with washing machines; and

 - Most Halls have “canteens” in them, which are similar to cafeterias.
 There are other cafeterias, cafes and food courts (with Western options including Subway and McDonald’s in addition to cuisines from all over Asia) all around campus.
 There are also convenience stores and a supermarket on campus.

 - Housing is paid to NTU during your semester there.
 Housing at NTU is significantly cheaper than at Loyola.
-Housing prices are roughly $155-220 Singaporean dollars per month.
+Housing prices are roughly $155-220 Singaporean dollars per month; and

 - Students are responsible for all other expenses such as airfare, personal travel and meals.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by December 3 (Wednesday after Thanksgiving break) for the fall or spring.
+Completed online application form and a course planning form must be submitted by December 3 (Wednesday after Thanksgiving break) for the fall or spring.